AliaaSamir/GLFW_motionFish/README.md

 ## Installing
 * Fist for installing GLFW library follow this tutorial:
     (https://www.youtube.com/watch?v=OR4fNpBjmq8)

 * There is a need for:

-* GLEW library for openGl functions you can find it in this link.
+* GLEW library for openGl functions you can find it in this link. http://www.glfw.org/

-    http://www.glfw.org/

-* GLM library for mathematics needed for transformation.
+* GLM library for mathematics needed for transformation. https://glm.g-truc.net/0.9.8/index.html

-    https://glm.g-truc.net/0.9.8/index.html

-* Then you will need to add some library to your project

-    [stb_image.h](https://github.com/AliaaSamir/GLFW_motionFish/blob/master/stb_image.h)       for adding image for texture.
+* Then you will need to add some library to your project [stb_image.h](https://github.com/AliaaSamir/GLFW_motionFish/blob/master/stb_image.h)       for adding image for texture.
     [shader.h](https://github.com/AliaaSamir/GLFW_motionFish/blob/master/Shader.h)             for shader.

     and the shaders itself.
      Fragment Shader [transform.fs](https://github.com/AliaaSamir/GLFW_motionFish/blob/master/transform.fs) and [texture.fs](https://github.com/AliaaSamir/GLFW_motionFish/blob/master/texture.fs).
      Vertex Shader   [transform.vs](https://github.com/AliaaSamir/GLFW_motionFish/blob/master/transform.vs) and [texture.vs](https://github.com/AliaaSamir/GLFW_motionFish/blob/master/texture.vs).

-## program discription
+## Program discription
 This program is simple for startting with GLFW so contains simple transformation and texture to output a fish move in sea
 ###

 ![](https://media.giphy.com/media/5UrVo5LYFBEE1kfZxV/giphy.gif)

-### basic parts
+### Basic parts
-   the program consist of two main parts
+   The program consist of two main parts
-   * first container which have the sea texture in Quad shape. this part has its owen shader
+   * First container which have the sea texture in Quad shape. this part has its owen shader

 	Shader containShader("texture.vs", "texture.fs");